CryptoGirls/trx-token-pool/README.md

 ## Features added by CryptoGirls
 - adapted the script for TRX
-- save snapshots of the realtime voting in the database
+- save snapshots of the votes in the database

 ## License
 Copyright 2017-2018 Davide Gessa